Kaupapa and their expression

 Te Reo Māori

-Te Reo is a taonga which we have inherited from our tūpuna.
-Not only is it an invaluable source of enlightenment and innovation but it is intimately connected with mātauranga, carrying valuable clues about the way our tūpuna understood and experienced the world.
-The acquisition, maintenance, promotion and revival of te reo Māori must be a priority.
+Te Reo is a taonga that we have inherited from our tūpuna, an invaluable body of knowledge, enlightenment and innovation.
+Te Reo is intimately connected with mātauranga, conveying important messages about the way our tūpuna understood and experienced the world.
+The acquisition, maintenance, promotion and revival of Te Reo are priorities for Te Wānanga o Raukawa.

 Whakapapa reinforces the connections between us, and to our tūpuna, atua and tūrangawaewae.
 Whakapapa guides our efforts to better understand and contribute to the mātauranga continuum that binds us to one another across the generations.

 Manaakitanga embodies behaviour that is mana-enhancing of those around us.
 Manaakitanga inspires us to demonstrate generosity, fairness, appreciation, respect and consideration for others in the way that we perform our roles and responsibilities.

 Wairuatanga acknowledges the spiritual dimension in our lives and in mātauranga.
 It is embedded in the extensive web of relationships that weaves present, past and future generations together.
 Wairuatanga is explored, expanded and nourished as we strive to maximise our contribution to the survival of Māori as a people.